-Purpose of Form .--- A person who is required to file an information return with the IRS must get your correct TIN to report income paid to you, real estate transactions, mortgage interest you paid, the acquisition or abandonment of secured property, cancellation of debt, or contributions you made to an IRA.
-Use Form W-9 to give your correct TIN to the requester (the person requesting your TIN) and, when applicable, (1) to certify the TIN you are giving is correct (or you are waiting for a number to be issued), (2) to certify you are not subject to backup withholding, or (3) to claim exemption from backup withholding if you are an exempt payee.
-Giving your correct TIN and making the appropriate certifications will prevent certain payments from being subject to backup withholding.
+Purpose of Form.-A person who is required to file an information return with the IRS must get your correct taxpayer identification number (TIN) to report, for example, income paid to you, real estate transactions, mortgage interest you paid, acquisition or abandonment of secured property, cancellation of debt, or contributions you made to an IRA.

+Use Form W-9 to give your correct TIN to the person requesting it (the requester) and, when applicable, to:

+1. Certify the TIN you are giving is correct (or you are waiting for a number to be issued),

+2. Certify you are not subject to backup withholding, or

+3. Claim exemption from backup withholding if you are an exempt payee.